Please click on any of the following to go right to that information:

 While we do not require work experience, a record of appropriate employment at increasing levels of responsibility is considered a positive indicator of the likelihood of successful completion of graduate work.
 A resume must be submitted with the application materials.

 Students applying for graduate programs in business do not need an undergraduate degree in business.
 The MBA program is specifically designed so that the required courses cover the material needed for completion of the degree.
 There are no prerequisites needed to start the MBA program.
 Students with non-business backgrounds have completed the program successfully.
-Applicants for the MS degrees, however, may be required to take background or common body of knowledge business courses, depending on the individual’s academic background.
-For more detailed information on which background courses may be needed refer to the individual program information in this catalog or on our website, or phone the graduate programs office to schedule an appointment with a graduate academic advisor, 303-315-8110 or email the advisors at: email@example.com.
+However, applicants for some of the MS degrees may be required to take background or common body of knowledge business courses, depending on the individual’s academic background.
+For more detailed information on which background courses may be needed refer to the individual program information in this catalog or on our website, or phone the graduate programs office to schedule an appointment with a graduate academic advisor, 303-315-8110 or email the advisors at: firstname.lastname@example.org.

 It is expected that students have an adequate level of personal computer proficiency in a word processing and spreadsheet software, as well as a good working knowledge of basic algebra and English grammar.